domfp13/DataEngineering-Checkpoint-Service/README.md

 This project contains source code and supporting files for a containerized golang application.
 It includes the following files and folders.

-- src (Directory) - Go source code directory.-
+- src (Directory) - Go source code package.
-    - constants.go
-      - These are constants a variable to be used across the src package.
+    - constants.go: These are constants and variable to be used across the src package.
-    - jsonutil.go
-        - Works with JSON files (reads, writes).
+    - jsonutil.go: Works with JSON files (reads/writes).
     - s3util.go
-        - Works with downloading/uploading file objest to S3.
+        - Works with downloading/uploading file objects to S3.
 - docker-compose.test.yml - docker-compose file to be used while testing.
 - docker-compose.yml - docker-compose file to be used in Production.
 - Dockerfile - Docker image manifest.